 It’ll bring me back to the Export panel; where in this dropdown menu, I can choose the Preset we just created and then when I export the photos; all the photos will have the watermark on them.

-So, that’s how you add a watermark to your photos.
+So, that’s how you watermark photos in Lightroom.
 Whenever uploading your photos online, it’s really important that you add your watermark, so that it not only protects you against theft, but also acts as a marketing tool for your business.